Venezuelan flycatcher: Breeding

 In Venezuela the Venezuelan flycatcher breeds between March and June.
 In Colombia it has a similar main breeding season but has also bred in October.
 The species' nest has not been described; the species is assumed to nest in tree cavities like others of its genus.
 The clutch size, incubation period, time to fledging, and details of parental care are not known.

 Vocalization

 The Venezuelan flycatcher's dawn song is "a repeated [series] of plaintive whistles (no huit notes)".
 Its day song is similar but not often heard.
 It also gives "repeated hiccup calls, rasps, rasp-whistles [and] a whistled wheer-r-r".

 Status

 The IUCN has assessed the Venezuelan flycatcher as being of Least Concern.
-It has a large range; its population size is not known and is believed to be stable.
+It has a large range; its population size is not known and is believed to be decreasing.
 No immediate threats have been identified.
 It is considered common in Colombia and "uncommon and local...but underreported" in Venezuela.
 It is found in many protected areas on the mainland and on Tobago.
 "It is common in disturbed habitats, like plantations, farms, gardens, and patches of urban forest; as such, it is probably not very sensitive to human disturbance."